3 Mountain Challenge!

 The climbs are all out & back (UP & back), which not only allows you to continue on the base routes after conquering each climb (or skipping them altogether if your legs aren't up for it), but it also gives you a chance to scout out the descent on the way up.
 Pay attention to road surface conditions and sharp curves during the ride up.

 Because the climbs will have cyclists going up and coming down, it is extremely important to stay in your lane.
 You must stay on the right side of the road at all times.
 Do not weave into the left lane on the way up and do not use the whole road on the way down!
 If you are unable to stay in your lane while climbing or descending (or at any point on the ride) this is not the right ride for you.

-While the climb at the north end of the Valley is somewhat manageable, the climbs up the east and west walls are exceptionally challenging, with double-digit grades for extended sections.
+Also, please be advised that the climbs have very steep grades (up to 20%).
 Climbing gears & disc brakes are highly recommended.
+The descents can be dangerous on rim brakes if you don't control your speed.
 If you're not used to tackling long climbs or descending steep grades, please think twice before attempting them.

 The climb up the Cumberland Plateau on the west side of the Valley is on Lee Station Mountain Road, a narrow backroad that works its way up the ridge through a dense tree canopy.
 The road is super steep, with plenty of double-digit grades, including some sections that hit 20%!
 If you're not comfortable going up - and coming down - steep grades, this is not a climb you should attempt.
 But if you're looking for a true test of your climbing and descending skills, this will give you all the challenge you need!
 Because this road is narrow and does not have a yellow line, it is imperative that you stay to the right side of the road at all times.
 Do not attempt this climb if you are unable to climb steep grades without weaving back & forth.